KeyCloak Credentials and Account

 CV3 backend requires a service account to perform elevated privilege operations inside KeyCloak.
 There are two reasons for this:

-• This allows the user token to have minimal scopes, because backend does not need it to authenticate with KeyCloak and perform operations.
+It allows the user token to have minimal scopes, as the backend does not need it to authenticate with Keycloak or perform operations.

-• This allows the backend to perform operations outside the context of a request, and do some background tasks.
+It enables the backend to perform operations outside the context of a request and execute background tasks.

 Token exchange

-CV3 utilizes token exchange service to translate the token into another realm, or to expand the audience of the token, allowing introspection in another client.
-This is to facilitate the federated nature of the user authentication in the federated network model.
-This feature needs to be enabled explicitly in KeyCloak, by rebuilding the server with this function enabled.
-This also contributes to the reason why KeyCloak is necessary, and another OIDC provider will not work with CV3.
+CV3 uses a token exchange service to translate tokens between realms or broaden their audience, enabling introspection by another client.
+This supports the federated nature of user authentication in the federated network model.
+This feature must be explicitly enabled in Keycloak by rebuilding the server with it activated.
+This is also why Keycloak is necessary, as other OIDC providers are not compatible with CV3.

 Service account roles

-The service account bound to the client used by CV3 needs to have certain roles to allow CV3 to manage certain resources on KeyCloak.
-Specifically, they are:
+The service account linked to the client used by CV3 must have specific roles to allow CV3 to manage certain resources in Keycloak.
+These roles include:

 view-users